 Subscriptions are the Future

-Although there is there is a case to be made for having a reliable, physical product in hand, the massive benefits of the subscription model cannot be overstated.
+Although there is a case to be made for having a reliable, physical product in hand, the massive benefits of the subscription revenue model cannot be overstated.
 And just what are those benefits?
 Chief among them are ease of distribution, reliable revenue, and a pro-consumer structure.
 We’ll discuss each one and see how they’re driving the market.

 Ease of Distribution